 Our firm will exercise its legal rights to receive payments due to it from clients (fees and insurance premiums) for services provided.
 In particular, without limitation of the generality of the foregoing, the firm will seek reimbursement for all payments made to insurers on behalf of clients where the firm has acted in good faith in renewing a policy of insurance for the client.
 Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
 We would refer you to policy documents or product terms for the details of such provisions.

-David Peavoy t/a Peavoy Financial Planning complies with the requirements of the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018.
+Peavoy Financial Planning Limited are subject to the requirements of the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018.
 The data which you provide to us will be held on a computer database and paper files for the purpose of arranging transactions on your behalf.
-The data will be processed only in ways compatible with the purposes for which it was given and as outlined in our Data Privacy Notice and Data Protection policy.
-We would also like to keep you informed of insurance, investment pension and any other services provide by us or associated companies with which we have a formal business arrangement; which we think may be of interest to you.
-We would like to contact you by way of letter, email or telephone call.
-If you would like to receive such marketing information please complete the permission statements contained in the Terms of Business acknowledgement letter attached.
-We may receive referrals from such firms and may advise them of any transactions arranged for you.
-You have the right at any time to request a copy of any personal data within the meaning of GPDR that our office holds about you and to have any inaccuracies in that information corrected.
-Please contact us at ei.la1553389343icnan1553389343ifyov1553389343aep@d1553389343ivad1553389343 if you have any concerns about your personal data.
+The data will be processed only in ways compatible with the purposes for which it was given and as outlined in our Data Privacy Notice; this will be given to all our clients at the time of data collection.
+We will ensure that this Privacy Notice is easily assessable.
+Please refer to our website www.peavoyfinancial.ie.
+If this medium is not suitable we will ensure you can easily receive a copy by hard copy, or telephonic environment.
+You have the right at any time to request a copy of any ‘personal data’ (within the meaning of the GDPR) that our office holds about you and to have any inaccuracies in that information corrected.
+Please contact us at if you have any concerns about your personal data.
 We may receive referrals from such firms and may advise them of any transactions arranged for you.